N-J-Martin/conjure/docs/installation.rst

 In addition, a number of supported backend solvers can be compiled using the `make solvers` target.
-This target also takes a BIN_DIR environment variable to control the location of the solver executables, and a PROCESSES environment variable to control how many processes to use when building solvers
+This target also takes a BIN_DIR environment variable to control the location of the solver executables, and a CORES environment variable to control how many processes to use when building solvers

 .. code-block:: bash

-    BIN_DIR=/somewhere/in/your/path PROCESSES=4 make solvers
+    BIN_DIR=/somewhere/in/your/path CORES=4 make solvers

 Installing Savile Row
 ---------------------